MonikGS/core-code-from-scratch-readme/CHALLENGES/WEEK01/MIERCOLES/README.md

 - You need a table of exponential of two[tabla](https://todofisico.es.tl/numeracion-binaria.htm)
 - You need to know your birth (1999)
-- Se resta en la tabla comenzando desde 1024 - 1999
+- It rest from the char starting from 1024 - 1999
-- Se llena la tabla usando las restas necesarias
+- Chart is filled out using necesary rests

 | 1024 | 512 | 256 | 128 | 64  | 32  | 16  | 8   | 4   | 2   | 1   |
 | ---- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |